Grapevine 36th Annual Main Street Fest - A Craft Brew Experience Canceled

 Be the Most Valuable Volunteer (MVV)!
 There will be a competition at Main Street Fest to see which volunteer can complete the most shifts at the festival.
 You must register and check-in for each shift to be eligible.

-And while you have those calendars out, mark down Thursday June 7, 2018 at 6:30 p.m. for the annual Volunteer Appreciation Dinner!
+You also won't want to miss out on the annual Volunteer Appreciation Dinner!
 This evening features free food and an opportunity to share your favorite Main Street Fest stories with your fellow volunteers and festival staff.
 The event will take place at the Grapevine Convention Center located at 1209 S. Main Street, Grapevine, TX.

 (click on each question to jump to the answer)